This unit uses group work and late enrolment may affect your ability to participate actively.

 May be subject to capping

 Project Management for Health Professionals provides students with the foundational knowledge required to appreciate and implement practical approaches to project management in health sciences.
-Students will extend their skills in incorporating research evidence into health care practice through developing skills of conducting needs assessments and project management.
+Students will extend their skills in the utilisation of research evidence to refine and deepen their understanding of the processes involved in project management.
 This unit has a focus on developing the strategies necessary to initiate, plan, implement, evaluate, finalise and disseminate the results of a health sciences project.

 |Unit name||Project Management for Health Professionals|

 |College/School||College of Health and Medicine